Liongate101/github-portfolio/README.md

 - Use hand-held devices to Scan packages to let customers know there delivery is on there way
 - Teamwork for Pickstage
 - Bring Packages to the drivers so they deliver them to the customers
+- Provide excellence of teamwork with a hand held device to operate tasks

 ## Projects
 ![Software Engineer](https://github.com/Liongate101/github-portfolio/blob/main/assets/software_engineer.jpg)
-- Bruno Mars T-shirts
-- Work Out
+- Lionel's Work out Tipd
-- Taylor Swift Song Lyrics
-- Application
+- SHIENEL Sweet Desserts
-- Bakery Menu
-- Amazon Lifestyle
+- ELORAS Restaurant

 ## About me
 ![Airplane Travel](https://github.com/Liongate101/github-portfolio/blob/main/assets/airplane_travel.jpg)